particle-iot/particle-swift/README.md

 Getting Started
 -------
 particle-swift provides the APIs to interact with the Particle Cloud webservices.
-Authentication is handled by the particle-swift library but credential storage is not;  the caller is reponsible for providing and securely storing sensitive information.
+Authentication is handled by the library but credential storage is not; the caller is reponsible for providing and securely storing sensitive information.
 Apple platorms provide keychain storage which is suitable for persisting sensitive information.

-The following sample provides an example of using particle-swift using insecure credential management.
+The following sample provides an example of using particle-swift with basic and  insecure credential management.
 Keychain services is beyond the scope of this example.
 Note:  ParticleCloud instances are not singletons and is fully supported to have multiple instances run concurrently that may utilize separate OAuth realms at the same time.
 Multi-user concurrency is an essential design goal of this library.

 ```swift
 import Foundation